d12frosted/elpa-mirror/stable-melpa/git-gutter-fringe-readme.txt

 Show git diff information in fringe.
-You can use this package only GUI Emacs, not working no window emacs.
+You can use this package only with GUI Emacs, not in a terminal Emacs.

 To use this package, add following code to your init.el or .emacs